frees-io/freestyle/docs/src/main/tut/docs/parallelism.md

 import io.freestyle.nondeterminism._
 ```

-The code below ilustrate an interpreter that will allow parallel executions thanks to the unsafe nature of `scala.concurrent.Future#apply` which runs immediately.
+The code below illustrate an interpreter that will allow parallel executions thanks to the unsafe nature of `scala.concurrent.Future#apply` which runs immediately.

 ```tut:silent
 import cats.data.Kleisli